learn-co-curriculum/programming-univbasics-the-variable-lookup-expression/README.md

 > **ASIDE**: We snuck in a new type of constant just then called a `Symbol`.
 > It's like a name, but it starts with a `:`.
 We'll learn more about them
-> later, but we want to excite you about constants that _arent'_ simple
+> later, but we want to excite you about constants that _aren't_ simple
 > numbers!

 And then at some random moment the baby repeats the (bare word) name: `MAMA`.